The Rationale for the Translation of Peculiar Latin Terms

 liberum arbitrium: free will

-libertas arbitrii: the freedom of judgment, the freedom of decision (according to context) |
+libertas arbitrii: the liberty of judgment, the liberty of decision (according to context)

 |